 Status Definitions

-Table 2 defines the possible values in the Status column of Plan and Manage Testing and Participation by SSID reports.
+Table 2 defines the possible values in the Status column of Plan and Manage Testing (basic and advanced), Search by SSID, and Progress Summary reports.

 Table 2.
 Test Status Definitions